screeps/docs/api/source/Creep.md

 OK | The operation has been scheduled successfully.
 ERR_NOT_OWNER | You are not the owner of this creep.
 ERR_BUSY | The creep is still being spawned.
-ERR_TIRED | The fatigue indicator of the creep is non-zero.
-ERR_NO_BODYPART | There are no MOVE body parts in this creep’s body.
 ERR_INVALID_TARGET | The target provided is invalid.
 ERR_NOT_IN_RANGE | The target is too far away.
 {% endapi_return_codes %}